mattShaverWebCreator/crwn-clothing/README.md

 2. Tablet Styles
 3. Contact Form

-The Repo is seperated with a release, development branch coming off of master.
+This Repo is seperated with a release, development branch coming off of master.
 The release branch deploys to Heroku.

 The release branch is currently quite a bit behind the development branch.

 The Development branch may sometimes have errors present.

-While Stripe is currently configured, test credentials must be used as it is currently not fully active.
+While Stripe is currently configured, test credentials must be used as Stripe is currently not fully active.